stefanvonderkrone/thesis-markdown-pandoc/markdown/chapters/chapter5_StarExecPresenter.md

 ## REST interface

 Star-Exec-Presenter is a server-side web application which receives requests and responses with an appropriate HTML presentation.
 These requests have to point to a valid resource, a URL.
-A list of important resource-URLs of the application follows:
+A list of important resource-URLs of the application including their accepted HTTP methods follows:

 ```
-/pair/#JobPairID                GET
-/proof/#Text                    GET
 /job/#JobID                     GET
+/solver/#SolverID               GET
 /benchmark/#BenchmarkID         GET
-/solver/#SolverID               GET
+/pair/#JobPairID                GET
-/post_proc/#Int                 GET
+/post_proc/#PostProcID          GET
 /results/#Query/*JobIds         GET
+/proof/#Text                    GET
+/registered                     GET
 /competition/#CompetitionInfoId GET
 /control                        GET POST
-/registered                     GET
 /import                         GET POST
 ```

+Of course, an explanation of these routes, they are called, is helpfull.
+The first five routes are self-explaining.
+They take a specific identifier and return the infos of the related entity, wether it's a job, solver, benchmark, job-pair or post-processor.
+The Results-Route takes a list of Job-Identifiers and returns all of their results.
+A special part of this route is its first dynamic path piece, the query parameter which defines a special case for this route.
+If there is given a specific query then the job results will be filtered according to it.

+The Proof-Route is directly related the the Job-Pair-Route.
+If a job-pair contains a proof, this route is meant to display it.
+The Registered-Route lists all of the participant of the 2014 Termination Competition including links to their configuration on StarExec.
+The Competition-Route displays the results for a specific competition.

+The Control-Route is an interface to start a competition wether it's a full or a small one.
+Requested with the default HTTP method GET this route only displays its interface form.
+If this form is submitted the POST method is requested and a competition will be started.
+The Import-Route is used to import old data from previous competitions.
+It has a small form with a select field and a file input to upload a file.
+It takes a zip file with the content which has to be defined by the select field.

+There are other routes that give further information as well as some routes that are older versions of the aforementioned ones.
+They are still accessible for legacy purposes.

+As Star-Exec-Presenter is meant as a simple interface for StarExec and the Termination Competition in the first place, these routes are quite simple as well.
+They only accept GET or POST requests and try to work according to REST.

 [@richardson_restful_2007]